mlhanot/HArDCore3D-Stokes/README.md

 # HArDCore3D-Stokes

-Fork of HArDCore3D adding support for the Stokes complex (xxxx).
+Fork of HArDCore3D adding support for the Stokes complex (https://arxiv.org/abs/2112.03125).
 See the original description below.

 This fork also introduce the option to save assembled operators in a file for later use and a rudimentary interface to PETSc.
 The HArDCore library make heavy use of threads parallelism, hence the transition toward the MPI paradigm used in PETSc is far from trivial.